zdaarau/fokus/tests/testthat/_snaps/fokus.md

 ---

-    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error in the cli package, please report it to the package authors.
+    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
+      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://https://tidyverse.org/help/>) and the full backtrace.

 ---

-    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error in the cli package, please report it to the package authors.
+    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
+      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://https://tidyverse.org/help/>) and the full backtrace.

 ---

-    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error in the cli package, please report it to the package authors.
+    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
+      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://https://tidyverse.org/help/>) and the full backtrace.

 ---

-    No political issues present in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error in the cli package, please report it to the package authors.
+    No political issues present in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
+      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://https://tidyverse.org/help/>) and the full backtrace.

 ---